hyperledger/fabric-samples/README.md

 You can also use it to deploy and test your own Fabric chaincodes and applications.
 To get started, see the [test network tutorial](https://hyperledger-fabric.readthedocs.io/en/latest/test_network.html).

+The [Kubernetes Test Network](test-network-k8s) sample builds upon the Compose network, constructing a Fabric network with peer, orderer, and CA infrastructure nodes running on Kubernetes.
+In addition to providing a sample Kubernetes guide, the Kube test network can be used as a platform to author and debug _cloud ready_ Fabric Client applications on a development or CI workstation.

 ## Asset transfer samples and tutorials

 The asset transfer series provides a series of sample smart contracts and applications to demonstrate how to store and transfer assets using Hyperledger Fabric.